 4. Vulnerability Scan: EternalBlue exploits (MS17-010 Vulnerability) are still applicable and this can be an indicator of compromise.

-If you want to know more about Petya/NotPetya, read this article on our Help Center.
+If you want to know more about Petya/NotPetya, read this article on our Help Center or contact us via the form below.

 With LogPoint, you will discover a full enterprise SIEM solution.